BlakeGuilloud/ganon/CONTRIBUTING.md

 ### Getting Started
   * Make sure you have [NodeJS](https://nodejs.org/) installed.
   * Make sure you have [Yarn](https://yarnpkg.com/) installed.
 While you are welcome to use npm for package management, the package-lock.json file is intentionally gitignored in favor of yarn.
-  * Fork the repository on GitHub.
+  * Fork and Star the repository on GitHub.
   * Run the command `yarn install` at the root of your local `ganon/` directory to install dependencies.

 ### Claiming an Issue